UD's financial aid packages are designed to make a UD education a reality for families just like yours.

 Our students and their families come from all kinds of socioeconomic backgrounds.

-See the scholarship calculator to find out where you will fall.
-We also offer departmental scholarships of up to $5,000 in nine different academic subjects.
+We also offer departmental scholarships of up to $5,000 in twelve different academic subjects.

 Finally, we subtract federal loans up to $5,500 for a freshman-level dependent student.

 Be sure to submit your Free Application for Federal Student Aid (FAFSA), if you have not already done so.
 As soon as we receive your FAFSA, we can determine your eligibility for need-based aid.
 The FAFSA becomes available on Oct.
 1 each year, and the sooner you submit it, the sooner we can assess your financial aid eligibility.